 I’ve had ME since 2014, and I had thirty four healthy years before I had ME.
 During those thirty four years, sometimes I felt tired, sometimes I felt absolutely shattered, and I remember what it feels like.
 I think people forget this, that I haven’t always had ME, that I used to be healthy, and like everyone, I experienced feeling tired from time to time.
 I know, with absolute certainty, that what I feel now, is not the same.
 My pre-ME tiredness was usually a result of a really busy and demanding day, a bout of insomnia, after a late night out with little sleep, or jet lag.
 I would feel sleepy, I would yawn, sometimes I would struggle to keep my eyes open, I’d find myself dropping off on the bus home from work, waking up every time my head fell forward like a nodding dog.

-Since having ME, I don’t yawn anymore than I used to, and I rarely feel so tired that I can’t keep my eyes open.
+Since having ME I don’t yawn anymore than I used to, in fact I think I yawn less frequently that I ever did pre-ME, and I rarely feel so tired that I can’t keep my eyes open.
 I actually find myself missing that feeling of being tired after a really busy and productive day.
 That wonderful and satisfying feeling of falling into a cosy bed, finally being able to lie down, sleep and recharge.
 I don’t have that anymore, because ME is not synonymous with sleeping.
 When I go to bed I simply hope that I’ll actually get some sleep, and that it won’t be too disturbed, I know it won’t be quality sleep, and I know that I won’t wake up feeling refreshed.